prestia/mediumtonys/_posts/2023-9-2-access-beat-ecu-and-main-relay.md

 Accessing the main relay is also useful if you want to install a kill switch to make it somewhat less likely that your Beat will get stolen.

 ## Parts & tools
-1. Stubby JIS2 screwdriver (You'll need a stubby screwdriver to undo fasteners behind the passenger seat.
+1. Stubby JIS 2 screwdriver (You'll need a stubby screwdriver to undo fasteners behind the passenger seat.
 Alternatively, you could remove the seat.)
 2. 10 mm socket
 3. Plastic pry tools